Lockframe/Firefox-WinUI/README.md

 ## Sidebery

-To apply this theme to the Sidebery extension, copy the content from `sidebery-WinUI.css` and paste it into Sidebery's style editor.
+To apply this theme to the Sidebery extension, copy the content from `sidebery-WinUI.css` and paste it into Sidebery's internal style editor.

 ## JS Animations